 Campervan Hawaii isn’t messing around with five distinct campervan layouts, at least one of which has a full indoor bathroom and built-in kitchen.

-Seventy-five free miles are included with the cost of your rental.
+Seventy-five free miles are included with the cost of your camper van rental.
 That’s less than the industry standard, but it makes sense since you’re driving around a tiny archipelago in the middle of the ocean.
 The daily mileage allotment should be more than enough for most people’s needs.

 Maui Westy Campers